acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 #### Open Log Location

 This test is intended for desktop application integration.
-If this test succeeds, then it will open integration's log location.
+If this test succeeds, then it will open the integration's log location.

 #### (Intelligent) Select from Start to End